 The main exception to this is Chase business cards because they don’t go on your credit report.
 Even though Chase can see them on your report, they don’t care.

-Regarding sign up bonuses, you can qualify for a new bonus every 24 months.
+Regarding intro bonuses, you can qualify for a new bonus every 24 months.
 For example, if you received the Hyatt sign up bonus in 2013 and applied for the card again in 2017, you would be eligible to receive a new bonus.

-If you’re currently an authorized user for a card you want to apply for, you should remove yourself to qualify for the sign-up bonus.
+If you’re currently an authorized user for a card you want to apply for, you should remove yourself to qualify for the intro bonus.

 At the end of the day, we recommend applying for cards that make sense for you and add value based on what you’re trying to achieve.